How I Became a Writer

 As an adolescent, I attempted writing: Really premature renderings of dialogue, descriptions and scenes paved my wave into larger pieces.
 In college, I did take creative writing, but I found it to be too structured for me.
 In my twenties, I wrote my first manuscript—not exactly a great piece of literature—and then buried it.
 Will it ever come to the surface one day?
 Perhaps.

 Anyway, the sense of accomplishment catapulted me into writing The Tale of Old Man Fischer, which took me a long time to write and edit.
 Frankly, I never really told anyone in my family (and even my friends) that I wrote books.
 When Old Man Fischer hit the shelves, they were absolutely flabbergasted!
 Attending Graduate School and completing my thesis further ignited the writer in me.
 In essence, I wrote GAVIN as a study break.
 Soon after, DERRICK was conceived.
+Now I produced QUINN to complete the Gavin Nolan Trilogy.

 My Crazy Writing Process